Moscow: Entertainment

-The city is full of clubs, restaurants, and bars.
-Tverskaya Street is also one of the busiest shopping streets in Moscow.
+Moscow contains many clubs, restaurants, and bars.
+Tverskaya Street is one of the city's busiest shopping streets.

-The adjoining Tretyakovsky Proyezd, also south of Tverskaya Street, in Kitai-gorod, is host to upmarket boutique stores such as Bulgari, Tiffany & Co., Armani, Prada and Bentley.
-Nightlife in Moscow has moved on since Soviet times and today the city has many of the world's largest nightclubs.
-The hottest area is located around the old chocolate factory, where bars, nightclubs, galleries, cafés and restaurants are placed.
+South of Tverskaya Street, in the Kitay-gorod (lit.
+'Chinatown') area, the adjoining Tretyakovsky Proyezd has upscale stores such as Bulgari, Tiffany & Co., Armani, Prada, and Bentley.
+Nightlife in Moscow has progressed since Soviet times; the contemporary city has some of the world's largest nightclubs.
+The most fashionable area is near an old chocolate factory; this area includes bars, nightclubs, galleries, cafés, and restaurants.

-Dream Island is an amusement park in Moscow that opened on 29 February 2020.
+Dream Island is a Moscow amusement park that opened on 29 February 2020.
 It is the largest indoor theme park in Europe.

-The park covers 300,000 square meters.
-The complex includes a landscaped park along with a concert hall, a cinema, a hotel, a children's sailing school, restaurants, and shops.
+The park covers 300,000 m2.
+The complex includes a landscaped park, along with a concert hall, a cinema, a hotel, a children's sailing school, restaurants, and shops.